Top 14 Data Security Best Practices

 9. Use clustering and load balancing.

-10. Harden your systems.
+10. Harden your systems

-The first step to securing your systems is making sure the operating system’s configuration is as secure as possible.
-Out of the box, most operating systems come with unneeded services running that serve only to give an attacker additional avenues of compromise.
+The first step to securing your systems is making sure the operating system is configured to be as secure as possible.
+Out of the box, most operating systems run unneeded services that give attackers additional avenues toward compromising your system.
 The only programs and listening services that should be enabled are those that are essential for your employees to do their jobs.
 If something doesn’t have a business purpose, it should be disabled.
-It may also be beneficial to create a secure baseline image OS that is used for the typical employee.
-If anyone needs additional functionality, those services or programs will be enabled on a case-by-case basis.
-Windows and Linux operating systems will each have their unique hardening configurations.
+It may also be beneficial to create a secure baseline OS image for typical employees.
+If anyone needs additional functionality, those services or programs can be enabled on a case-by-case basis.

 Windows